 Ukraine claws back land in Donetsk as Russia does the same in Kursk

-Moscow’s forces in the Russian region of Kursk and the Armed Forces of Ukraine (AFU) defenders in the Donetsk city of Pokrovsk each made gains his week, pushing back the respective invading troops.
+Moscow’s forces in the Russian region of Kursk and Ukrainian Armed Forces (AFU) soldiers in the Donetsk city of Pokrovsk each made gains his week, pushing back the respective invading troops.

-Russian forces advanced on the Western side of the Ukrainian salient in Kursk, ISW reported, referencing geolocated footage published on Thursday.
+ISW reported that Russian forces advanced on the Western side of the Ukrainian salient in Kursk, referencing geolocated footage published on Thursday.
 The images indicate that Moscow’s units advanced south of Zelenyy Shlyakh (southeast of Korenevo) and reportedly continued fighting southeast of Korenevo near Lyubimovka, Malaya Loknya, and Novoivanovka.

-Meanwhile, AFU units recently took back territory within Toretsk, amid continued fighting in the area on Thursday.
+Meanwhile, AFU units recently retook territory within Toretsk, amid continued fighting in the area on Thursday.
 Geolocated footage published earlier in the week seems to show Ukrainian forces setting up new positions in the central part of town.
-Russian milbloggers, however, claimed that Moscow’s forces had advanced up to 2.17 kilometers in depth north of Niu York, south of Toretsk, although ISW said it could not verify that information.
+Russian milbloggers, however, claimed that Moscow’s forces had advanced up to 2.2 kilometers in depth north of Niu York, south of Toretsk, although ISW said it could not verify that information.

 To suggest a correction or clarification, write to us here